-Watching my 4-year-old run happily through the doors of Seattle Children’s South Clinic in Federal Way for her speech therapy appointment, it’s hard to imagine that nearly two years ago she faced hundreds of epileptic seizures every day.
+Watching my 4-year-old run happily through the doors of Seattle Children’s Federal Way for her speech therapy appointment, it’s hard to imagine that nearly two years ago she faced hundreds of epileptic seizures every day.
 They happened so often that a camera installed above her bed once recorded 200 movements in one night while she slept!

 “If there is one thing I would do differently, it would be to drive straight to Seattle Children’s.”

 Lillee had her first seizure shortly after she turned 1.
 We were on a family vacation in Disneyland when we noticed something strange happening with Lillee, but it lasted only about 30 seconds.
 Lillee is our fourth child and my intuition kicked in.
 I knew something was wrong and I picked up my phone immediately and started researching.
 What I read about seizures closely matched what had just happened to our little girl, so I called our pediatrician that very day.
 The doctor told me to continue watching Lillee, but he wasn’t overly concerned because there had only been one incident and he said it could be caused by teething or a fever.

 The next morning, as we were getting ready to head out for a day of theme-park rides, Lillee had another seizure.
 Again, it lasted only 30 seconds, but this time it was followed by another and another.
 The seizures just wouldn’t stop – so I called 911.
 At the hospital, an MRI confirmed that something major like a tumor wasn’t to blame, so we flew home for further testing.
 A few days later, doctors at a hospital in Tacoma, Washington, told us what we had braced ourselves to hear: Lillee had epilepsy.
 They started her on an anti-seizure medication and told us that even with the treatment, she would likely have seizures on a regular basis.